Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How is the debt snowball method calculated?

-The debt snowball method helps you pay down your debts in order of smallest to largest, building up payments as you go.
+The debt snowball method helps you pay down your debts in order of smallest to largest, snowballing your payments as you go.
+It’s designed to keep you encouraged.
+It tackles the smallest debts first — regardless of interest rates — so that you can close those accounts faster and have less looming over you.
 Follow these four steps to get started:

 The debt snowball method in action